7B-Things/push-button-switch/docs/mechanical/clean_up_prints.md

 ## Non-Round Hole

-Sometimes plastic will ooze when it should not, and can string across open areas.
-3D printers also approximate round holes as a series of lines around a perimeter, so the holes are more like very detailed polygons when viewed closely enough.
+Sometimes plastic will ooze during a move of the print head when it should not, and can string across open areas.
 Most of the time there is no issue with the roundness of a hole, but sometimes the hole is bad enough that it will not let a bolt pass through.

 ![Hole That Is Not Quite Round](../images/mechanical_non_round_hole.jpg)